In a shadowy world seemingly ignored by regulators, dozens of private investigators and data brokers are selling private bank account information.

 “People look around and say, ‘Hey, nobody’s being prosecuted for this,’ so they think the odds of being caught are slim,” he said.
 “And they figure, even if they are caught, the odds of being prosecuted are infinitesimal.”

-The website of Perma Investigations and Polygraph Examinations, a company operated by Roswell private investigator Marc Perlson, says the firm can locate bank accounts and balances.
-It also can monitor accounts for 30 days and provide “the best time to levy,” the website says.
+The website of Perma Investigations and Polygraph Examinations, a company operated by Roswell private investigator Marc Perlson, says the firm can locate bank accounts and balances nationwide.
+It also boasts it can monitor accounts for 30 days and provide “the best time to levy.”

-When contacted by the AJC, Perlson declined to be interviewed, stating in a phone message that he can’t discuss his methods “due to trade secrets and proprietary stuff that we as investigators have learned.”
+When contacted by the AJC in 2018, Perlson declined to be interviewed, stating in a phone message that he can’t discuss his methods “due to trade secrets and proprietary stuff that we as investigators have learned.”

 The website for another a company, Asset Analysts, said it could find “active bank accounts” through its access to the SWIFT system, the Brussels-based messaging system used by banks and corporations to move money.